+6. THE PROPOSED DEVELOPMENT PROJECT IS CONSISTENT WITH THE DESIGN STANDARDS AND GUIDELINES (SECTIONS 13.11.070THROUGH 13.11.076), AND ANY OTHER APPLICABLE REQUIREMENTS OF THIS CHAPTER.
 This finding cannot be made.
-The project does not meet the objective of cluster design for residential development in rural areas, in that it establishes a multi-acre new development area, separated from the existing development m a .
+The project does not meet the objective of cluster design for residential development in rural areas, in that it establishes a multi-acre new development area, separated from the existing development area.
 The building design does not address the Commercial Agriculture zone district context, as discussed above in the CA Special Findings.
 The project has not resolved concerns about protecting the public viewshed, as discussed above in Development Permit finding #3.

-Denial Date: on Busse Jack Nelson Deputy Zoning Administrato Project Planner
+Denial Date: Don Busse Jack Nelson Deputy Zoning Administrate Project Planner

-Appeals: Any property owner, or other person aggrieved, or any other person whose interests are adversely affected by any act or determination of the Zoning Administrator, may appeal the act or determination to the Planning Commission in accordance with chapter 18.10 of the Santa Cruz County Code.
+Appeals: Any property owner, or other person aggrieved, or any other person whose interests are adversely affected by any act or determination of the Zoning Administrator, may appeal the act or determination to the Planning Commission in accordance with chapter 18.10of the Santa Cruz County Code.